jkz1one/SignalFlow/risk_ideas.md

 # ⚠️ Additional Risk Filter Ideas – Stock Screener v3.7

-Expand your risk filtering system with these advanced checks used by pro screeners and institutional workflows:
+Expand risk filtering system with these advanced checks used by pro screeners and institutional workflows:

 ---